Applications for opportunity class entry are completed online.

 The Unit will not participate in parental disputes and will accept decisions about school choices and placement made by the parent with whom the student is living most of the time, unless there are specific court orders stating otherwise.

 Where parents cannot reach agreement, the matter will be dealt with according to the Department’s guidelines for dealing with family law related issues.
 For more information please refer to https://education.nsw.gov.au/media/legal/familylawguidelines.pdf .

 Tick the relevant box for 'Court orders' on the application if there are any family law, apprehended violence orders or other relevant court orders in relation to such matters as the education of the student, the parental responsibility for the student, the student's main residence, restricting access to the student's record or restricting the provision of information about the student.
 Scan and send a complete copy of the orders to the Unit.

 The Unit will give information to anyone legally entitled to it.

 Who can make enquiries or decisions about your application?

 The Unit corresponds with the parents or carers that you list on the application.
 If you wish to let other people discuss your child’s application with the Unit, you must write to the Unit authorising them to make enquiries or decisions on your behalf.

 The Unit will provide information about an application to any parent or interested person who is legally entitled to it, regardless of requests for confidentiality.
 The Unit will not correspond with students or speak to them on the telephone.

 School assessment scores

-If a non-government school is unwilling to provide school assessment scores, ask the principal to sign and stamp the form without scores.
-If the principal is unwilling to sign the form, send an explanation to the Unit.
+- If the school is unwilling to provide assessment scores, ask the principal to indicate this, sign and stamp the declaration and return it to the Unit.
+If the principal is unwilling to sign the form, send a written explanation to the Unit and attach supporting evidence.
 Applications without assessment scores and without an acceptable reason may not qualify for placement.